geco-bern/rsofundemo/README.md

 ## Analysis usage

 The [00_validation_files_creation.R](https://github.com/stineb/rsofundemo/tree/main/analysis) file creates the validation data necessary to run the P-model.
-The driver data can be obatined from [FluxDatakit](https://github.com/geco-bern/FluxDataKit/tree/main/data). the files will be stoted in [data](https://github.com/stineb/rsofundemo/tree/main/data).
+The driver data can be obatined from [Zenodo](https://zenodo.org/records/8403081). the files will be stored in [data](https://github.com/stineb/rsofundemo/tree/main/data).

 The file will use two custom function that can be found in [R](https://github.com/stineb/rsofundemo/tree/main/R).
 To work it requires the path for each file needed and an output path to store the results.

-to run the script, you need to use the repository [FLuxDataKit](https://github.com/geco-bern/FluxDataKit/tree/main) to create the files that are needed.
+to run the script, you need to download the data from [Zenodo](https://zenodo.org/records/8403081).
 The metadata file is already present in [data-raw](https://github.com/stineb/rsofundemo/tree/main/data-raw).

 ## P-model Use